XTribe/xtribe_games_manager_framework/README.md

 #Xtribe Manager API

-startManager(port,manageSystemMessage,manageExperimentMessage,monitorEnabled)
+`startManager(port,manageSystemMessage,manageExperimentMessage,monitorEnabled)`

+Launch a standard manager, listening to Xtribe messages.
+Accepts these parameter:

-- port: your manager will listen on this port
+- port: your manager will be listening on this port
 - system message callback: callback for managing system messages
 - experiment message callback: callback for managing your own experiment messages
-- debug mode: true or false to run it in debug mode
+- (optional) debug mode: true or false to run it in debug mode

 #Troubleshooting
 - *When I run my manager, this error is shown.*